Welcome to our guide to the most popular types of interior doors including ideas for styles, materials and designs.

 Sliding Doors

 Traditionally, sliding doors are a common feature in Asian houses, particularly those that have Japanese inspiration and style.
-From delicate shoji screens, to minimalist glass doors and rustic barn doors, sliding doors have become an increasingly popular interior door because of the clean look that they lend to spaces.
+From delicate shoji screens to minimalist glassand rustic barn doors, sliders have become an increasingly popular option because of the clean look that they lend to spaces.

-By definition, sliding doors is a type of door that opens horizontally by a sliding motion.
-They usually glide on a track which are mounted on either the top or bottom of the door.
+By definition, sliding doors is a type that opens horizontally by a sliding motion.
+They usually glide on a track which are mounted on either the top or bottom.

-Sliding doors which have trolley hangers on top of the door and run on a concealed track are called “top hung sliding doors”, while those that have two rollers at the bottom of the door and two guides at the top are called “bottom rolling sliding doors”.
-The latter is commonly used for doors whose weight cannot be supported from above.
+Sliding doors that have trolley hangers on top and run on a concealed track are called “top hung sliding”, while those that have two rollers at the bottom and two guides at the top are called “bottom rolling”.
+The latter is commonly used for those whose weight cannot be supported from above.

-Popular examples of sliding doors are barn doors and French doors, while the most common materials for this door type are wood, metal and glass.
-The main advantage that sliding doors offer is that they are an incredible space saving solution.
+Popular examples of sliding doors are barn and French, while the most common materials for this type are wood, metal, and glass.
+The main advantage that a sliding mechanism offers is that they are an incredible space-saving solution.

-Since they do not swing, sliding doors are useful in areas without available floor space.
-However, they require adequate space to either the right or left side of each door to ensure that the doors can slide freely back and forth.
+Since they do not swing, sliders are useful in areas without available floor space.
+However, they require adequate space to either the right or left side to ensure that they can slide freely back and forth.

-For areas which do not have enough room for swinging doors, sliding doors are your best bet.
-This makes them an ideal addition to residences with limited spaces such as apartments, condominium units and flats.
+For areas that do not have enough room for swinging doors, sliders are your best bet.
+This makes them an ideal addition to residences with limited spaces such as apartments, condominium units, and flats.

-They also help in keeping a room more “open”, especially if made with glass, allowing more natural light and ventilation to enter into a space.
-Sliding doors attach to a rail that is mounted on the wall and are perfect for larger door openings.
-They can be used for openings to patios, lanai, and balconies or in transitions from one room to another.
+They also help in keeping a room more “open”, especially if made with glass, allowing more natural light and ventilation to enter into space.
+Sliding designs attach to a rail that is mounted on the wall and is perfect for larger door openings.
+They can be used for openings to patios, lanais, and balconies or in transitions from one room to another.

 See more examples of living rooms with barn doors here.